JasmineA04/VPNDocker/README.md

 # VPNDocker Project
- - Any picture indicated in the document is attached on a seperate document
+ - Verification pictures will be placed in a seperate document called Computer.pdf.
 ## Sign up for a DigitalOcean.com Account
 Use the link of https://m.do.co/c/d33d59113ab6 to get a $200 credit for 2 months.
 This will require you to input your banking infroamtion.
 So you need to delete your account 2 months after the account was made for the project.